yuriks/yuriks.github.com/_posts/2013-02-04-1GAM-I knew this wouldnt work.md

 tags: 1GAM gamedev
 ---

 So classes started.
 And with that went the whole 1GAM thing.
 It may be obvious from the lack of updates I haven't really been working on it lately.
-I still wan't to complete my game though, so I'll march on.
-But the month deadline is busted.
+I still want to complete my game though, so I'll march on.
+But the month-end deadline is busted.

 The only new things I did since the last post were adding performance counters (to help trackdown performance hiccups on my laptop) and a fancy procedural starfield background: